 Torg’s Sunset Tinted Water

-CGN CD RE JH WC DD CRAMCL – CRNT HIC CW-SR CW-SD SD-S-SP
+CGN CD RE JH WC DD CRXMCL – CRNT HIC CW-SR CW-SD SD-S-SP

 Mesa is a 10-year-old yellow (fox red) Labrador retriever.
 She has a very strong working pedigree and came to us from a retrieving kennel in Minnesota, USA.
 Mesa is an energetic dog who would happily train and retrieve all day if possible.
 Despite her abundance of energy, she is a very focused dog with an incredible will to please.
 When she is not at work, she is a quiet, cuddly house dog.